dpcairns/react-famous-cats/curriculum/week-03/class-11.md

 If you get 403 Error when trying to use Google OAuth:

 1. Click "Learn More" link on page with error
-1. Accept Terms of Service (TOS) if prompted
+1. Accept Terms of Service (TOS) if prompted (click okay on the Error dialog, the TOS form is behind it!)
 1. Set the support email
 1. Click "Save"